EduardoVega/aws-packer/README.md

 # OS Images with Packer

-This repository contains a Packer template to create CentOS 7 Images with Nginx
+This repository contains a Packer template to create an Image of CentOS 7 Images and Nginx

 ## Supported Providers